wsmoak/wsmoak.github.io/_posts/2026-02-21-local-llms-titan-rtx.md

 ## The VRAM Reality Check

 Gemini enthusiasically recommended Llama 3.3 70B for this setup.
 The experience was... meditative.
 It was generating at about one word per second.
 Digging into the logs, I found the culprit:

 ```bash
 $ podman logs ollama 2>&1 | grep -i "offload"
 load_tensors: offloaded 29/81 layers to GPU
 ```

+When asked why it was so slow, Gemini described it as "like trying to race a Ferrari while towing a semi-truck".

 A 4-bit quantized 70B model needs about 42GB of VRAM to run entirely on the GPU.
 With my 24GB card, Ollama was offloading 65% of the work to my CPU and System RAM.
 The PCIe bus became the bottleneck.